 It is in the national interest to do so.

 If we accept that sometimes military solutions are the answer to an unpleasant question we need to indulge in a spot of critical thinking, how best to apply our military and diplomatic levers to ensure continuity of supply into the medium and long term of these most essential of resources.

-It is at this point that thoughts of matter maritime comes into the picture, it is hard not to think that a naval solution is the answer because, well, we are talking about ships after all but all three services must be considered equally.
+It is at this point that thoughts of matter maritime come into the picture, it is hard not to think that a naval solution is an answer because, well, we are talking about ships after all but all three services must be considered equally.

 Personally, I think our greatest contribution to the collective security in the area and thus by definition, a significant contribution to energy security at home, should be in developing local capacity and capabilities, training and working in local security partnerships for example.

-This is exactly what I am talking about, we are already doing it albeit at a small scale, I want a greater priority given to this kind of activity
+This is exactly what I am talking about, we are already doing it albeit on a small scale, I want a greater priority given to this kind of activity

-The justification for an expeditionary force, usually maritime and centred on CVF is more often than not preceded with a collection statistics about imported goods, history, the maritime industry, energy, and food security.
-These are usually impressive; 95% of our imported good comes by sea, without food imports we would be starving within 90 days, thousands of jobs relaying on the maritime industry and other equally convincing statements that immediately make you think, isn’t it obvious, we need a strong navy.
+The justification for an expeditionary force, usually maritime and centred on CVF is more often than not preceded by a collection of statistics about imported goods, history, the maritime industry, energy, and food security.
+These are usually impressive; 95% of our imported good comes by sea, without food imports we would be starving within 90 days, thousands of jobs relying on the maritime industry and other equally convincing statements that immediately make you think, isn’t it obvious, we need a strong navy.